Nesvilab/FragPipe/docs/fragpipe_immunopeptidomics_collection.md

 # Immunopeptidomics Collection

-Curated collection of recent manuscripts (last 12 months; compiled in January 2026) that used the MSFragger/FragPipe computational platform for immunopeptidomics.
+Curated collection of represantative recent manuscripts (last 12 months; compiled in January 2026) that used the MSFragger/FragPipe computational platform for immunopeptidomics.

 ---